Basal Metabolic Rate - Learn How To Calculate and Find Your BMR

 reset their BMR to reflect the changes that are taking place in

-have a lower percentage of body fat and a higher percentage of muscle.
+lower percentage of body fat and a higher percentage of muscle.

 Of course this does not included female bodybuilders as their body